Durendal/docker-litecoind/README.md

 Docker image that runs the Rubycoin rubycoind node in a container for easy deployment.

+## Quickstart

+To run:

+    $ docker run -d -p 5937:5937 durendalz/docker-rubycoind:latest

+To Find the container ID:

+    $ docker container ls

+Connect to the instance:

+    $ docker exec -it [container id] /bin/bash

+Once connected to verify the daemon is synching run:

+    # rubycoind -datadir=/rubycoin -conf=/rubycoin/rubycoin.conf getinfo

+OR you can directly query rubycoind with:

+    $ docker exec -it [container id] rubycoind -datadir=/rubycoin -conf=/rubycoin/rubycoin.conf getinfo

 ## Setup
 In order to setup a Rubycoin node with the default options perform the following steps: